On the existence of normalized solutions to a class of fractional Choquard equation with potentials: Acknowledgment

 \section{Acknowledgment}

 We express our gratitude to the anonymous referee for their meticulous review of our manuscript and valuable feedback provided for its enhancement.

-Y. Chen received support from the National Natural Science Foundation of China (12161007) and Guangxi Natural Science Foundation Project (2023GXNSFAA026190).
-Z. Yang was supported by the National Natural Science Foundation of China (12301145, 12261107), Yunnan Fundamental Research Projects (202201AU070031, 202401AU070123).
+Y. Chen was supported by the National Natural Science Foundation of China (12161007) and Guangxi Natural Science Foundation Project (2023GXNSFAA026190).
+Z. Yang was supported by the National Natural Science Foundation of China (12301145, 12261107), Yunnan Fundamental Research Projects (202201AU070031, 202401AU070123) and Yunnan Revitalization Talent Support Program.
 J. Zhang was supported by National Natural Science Foundation of China (12371109).